nordseele/nordhat/hardware/notes.md

 ### Issues

 If you encounter an hardware issue, check your soldering and reflow if necessary.
 Otherwise, create an issue in this repository.
-Questions related to installing Norns or any other environment should be posted to their respective repositories/forum/creators.
+Questions related to installing Norns or any other environment should be posted to their respective repositories/forum/creators, the install instructions of the Norns environement that are provided in this repository have been tested but are only here for information purposes.
 The Raspberry Pi GPIO used for connecting the encoders, keys, OLED of this board are listed in readme.md.
 Two overlay .dts files are provided in the "overlays" folder